Gayatrikotlo3107/ML/README.md

 Machine Learning -LINEAR REGRESSION
-Analysed whether the company neds to focus on their mobile app or website by using Linear regression
+Analysed whether the company needs to focus on their mobile app or website by using Linear regression